B1-B2 Visa For USA – Complete Guide

 What is the distinction between a B1 visa and a B2 visa?

-B1 visas are provided for temporary business purposes.
-B2 visas are provided for tourism and/or other non-commercial activities.
-The US embassy grants both of these Visas as a single stamp in the passport reading B1-B2 Visa.
+In the United States, B1 visas are provided for temporary business purposes, while B2 visas are issued for tourist and other non-commercial activities.
+Generally, the US embassy grants both of these Visas together as a B1 and B2 Visa.

 What is a B2 Visa?